notRobot200/text-to-speech/README.md

 ## 📚 Model Used:

-This project utilizes ElevenLabs' advanced TTS model, known for its high-quality and realistic speech synthesis.
+This project utilizes ElevenLabs' eleven_multilingual_v2 model, known for its high-quality and realistic speech synthesis.

 ## 📝 License: